 Have an Idea?
 Now What?

-For starters, not spend any money on a coach or a product submission development company.
+For starters, not spend any money on a coach or a product submission development or invention marketing company.
 Let this be the first and MOST IMPORTANT information we teach you for FREE.
-Any individual or company asking for thousands of dollars up-front, ARE NOT “INVENTOR FRIENDLY” SO BEWARE.
-We are here to protect you and your money from these disgusting human beings.
+Any individual or company asking for hundreds or thousands of dollars up-front, ARE NOT “INVENTOR FRIENDLY” – BEWARE.
+We are here to protect you and your money.
 We are inventors, not paid sales people trained to get you to sign a contract and pay up-front fees.

 - Google Search: If your idea is completely new, come up with a name for it based on what it does.
 You could share the idea with a friend or family member, and see what they would call it, then start searching.
 If your idea is a new feature on an existing product, use that product name in your search.